 Off-Payroll Working (IR35) Rules

 The rules for off-payroll working (often called ‘IR35’) were reformed in 2017, following a series of disputes over whether workers were really self-employed or were taking advantage of a tax benefit.
-Initially rolled out in the public sector, the reforms are to be extended to the private sector.
-Originally planned to be effective from 6th April 2020, the Government announced a pause to changes – during the Coronavirus pandemic – to 2021.
+Initially rolled out in the public sector, and following a one-year delay due to Coronavirus, the reforms are now to be extended to the private sector.

 This change may have significant implications both for workers (if they have previously operated as a Limited Company – or ‘PSC’) and for transport operators.
 As with all matters of legislation, Driver Hire takes a responsible and fully compliant approach to the changes.